Annual Security Report/Clery Statistics.

 The Department of Public Safety also provides safety escorts on request for students, faculty and staff during evening hours.
 Transportation to and from classes can also be provided to students in need of assistance as an accommodation.
 To obtain a safety escort, contact the Drew Department of Public Safety at: 4444 (on-campus).

 Drew Department of Public Safety officers are available to speak to any concerned individuals or groups at any time.
 Meetings are often scheduled through resident assistants early in the academic year to help create campus safety awareness and answer questions.
-Periodically throughout the academic year, officers hold classes for Drew community members.
-These include Defensive Driving, Fire Safety, and Rape Aggression Defense.
+Periodically throughout the academic year, officers are available to hold classes for Drew community members.
+These include Defensive Driving and Fire Safety.
 These classes are taught by officers carrying all necessary instructor certifications.
 Classes are open to all community members and are free of charge (with the exception of any fees required by outside agencies providing attendance certification.)

-The Department has officers certified by the Red Cross to instruct basic first aid and C.P.R. (cardio-pulmonary-resuscitation) and Automatic Electric Defibrillators.
+The Department has officers certified by the American Heart Association to instruct basic first aid and C.P.R. (cardio-pulmonary-resuscitation) and Automatic Electric Defibrillators.
 Upon successful completion of this class, participants will be able to perform Adult, Child and infant C.P.R. and assist someone in a medical emergency until help arrives.
-We have also initiated a student Drew Cadet program, that trains students as EMTs and allows them to ride and respond to medical emergencies on campus and in Madison.
+Public Safety has also initiated a student Drew Cadet program, that trains students as EMTs and allows them to ride and respond to medical emergencies on campus and in Madison with the Madison Volunteer Ambulance squad.

 The department has at least one officer certified to instruct an eight-hour course in Defensive driving.
 The course includes reviewing some rules of the road that they have learned before and some that are not known.
 The instructor also gives tips for foul weather driving and other driving hazards.
 People that complete this course will receive at least a 5 % discount off of their private vehicle insurance and can are eligible to receive 2 points off of their driving record.